nicsachin/reactboilerplate/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). by sachin and is much minified than any other boilerplate
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is much minified than any other boilerplate by me
 ## Available Scripts

 In the project directory, you can run: